jordancox/train-widget/README.md

 Best option to call this from your iOS homescreen is via Shortcuts.
 Make a new scriptable shortcut that just runs the script, add it to your homescreen, and you'll get a little pop-up every time you tap it with your next 3 trains.

+Obviously, for several days, this widget was showing mock data that I was using to conveniently miss several trains or spend an extra 10m at the station unnecessarily.
+When I finally got around to looking at a log or console or what have you in scriptable, there were several bugs that Claude (eventually) fixed.
+Now it (probably) works.

 ## Features Claude decided to add in which are all pretty good I must say

 - **Auto-switching directions**: Morning outbound (Tuscolana → Muratella), Evening inbound (Muratella → Tuscolana)